gokulkrh/amfoss-tasks/README.md

 4. Advanced XOR:

-  While going through the program I found out that the keylenght is 5, but I was still unable extract the plaintext.
+  While going through the program I found out that the keylength is 5, but I was still unable extract the plaintext.

 5. Get it using Javascript: